Yuzhe-oist/Bayesian_minicourse/README.md

 # Bayesian_minicourse
 python codes used in the mini course: Bayesian methods in Neuroscience

+## Use Google colab
+Search for "google colaboratory" or Access https://colab.research.google.com/notebooks/ File → "Upload notebook" or "Upload"
 ## Envioronment requirment
  - numpy
  - scipy